Travel Tips

 We’ve been traveling around the world on and off since 1997, including living in 5 countries for extended periods, so we’ve accumulated our fair share of travel tips along the way.

-Whilst our style of travel has evolved throughout those years from being solo travelers, to a couple, and now a family of four, there are some core travel habits that have served us well, and we continue to follow them to this day.
+Whilst our style of travel has evolved throughout those years from being solo travelers, to travelling as a couple, and now as a travelling family, there are some core travel habits that have served us well, and we continue to follow them to this day.

-The following list of travel tips will not only help you to have a more enriching and deeper traveling experience, but will help you save money and save you from being burnt out…
+But, for now, the following list of tips will not only help you to have a more enriching and deeper traveling experience, but will help you save money and burn out.

 1. Spend More Time in Fewer Places